krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 We can then use these primitives to construct richer, more expressive measurement models to reason about time varying behavior in real-world domains.

+The presence calculus is not a modeling framework, a measurement system, or a methodology.
+It is a mathematical and analytical *substrate*—a foundation on which such frameworks or methodologies can be constructed.

+It is not a replacement for existing mathematical tools.
+Rather, it is a tool that can operate *alongside* techniques such as statistical and probabilistic analyses.
+Its particular strength lies in analyzing a class of problems that are not easily addressed using those techniques.

 Our goal in this document to present the foundational ideas of the presence calculus as a coherent whole.
 We will use examples to motivate key concepts but